-The 2023 scheme for the LMS Undergraduate Research Bursaries in Mathematics is now closed.
+The 2025 scheme for the LMS Undergraduate Research Bursaries in Mathematics will open in October 2024.

 Application Form (Online)